22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 * Microsoft Edge
 * Samsung Internet

+> WARNING
+>
+> If the user does not use a supported browser, this payment solution will not be presented and they will be able to continue with the purchase process normally.

 ### HTTPS Protocol for Web Environments
 The API responsible for creating the interface between the browser where the purchase is made and the Mercado Pago applications only works on domains with HTTPS protocol.
 If you do not have one, you can use [third-party tools](https://github.com/localtunnel/localtunnel) to obtain it.